-Mower blades are removed and remounted as described in Sharpen Mower Blades on page 60.
+Mower blades are removed and remounted as described in Sharpen Mower Blades instructions (refer to CHECKING/SERVICING in this section).
 During the course of sharpening and inspecting mower blades, if there are any of the following conditions of wear or damage, blades should be replaced for reasons of safety and performance of the machine:

 - An excessive amount of the flat section of the blade has been ground away (removed) when the blade is sharpened.
 Replace the blade when less than a 3/4 in.
-(19 mm) flat section remains at the blade tip. - Examine ends of the blade carefully, especially the intersection where the flat section of the blade turns up to form the "wing tip" (refer to the illustration Mower Blade Profile for Sharpening on page 61 for location of the wing tip and wear area).
+(19 mm) flat section remains at the blade tip. - Examine ends of the blade carefully, especially the intersection where the flat section of the blade turns up to form the "wing tip" (refer to CHECKING/ SERVICING for Mower Blade Profile for Sharpening illustration in Sharpen Mower Blades instructions).
 Since sand and abrasive material can wear metal away in this area, the blade should be replaced when metal thickness has worn to 1/16 in.
 (1.6 mm) or less.